 - Dubai Land Department Fee (4% of property price) = AED 96,000 (£20,359)

 - Mortgage Value (remaining 75% of property price) = AED 1,800,000

 (conversions based on the exchange rate at the time of this article being written; 20th Nov 2018)

 PROCESSES TO PURCHASE PROPERTY IN DUBAI

-Firstly, to get the mortgage application underway you will need to present a number of different documentation to your chosen Dubai mortgage broker or lender.
+Firstly, to get the mortgage application underway, you will need to present different documentation to your chosen Dubai mortgage broker or lender.
 Although this varies between lenders, the minimum is usually:

 - Copies of identification, such as your passport

 - Evidence of your current home address or proof of your residence in Dubai

 - Documents proving you can afford the proposed mortgage repayments

 - Documents to show you’re creditworthy such as bank statements and wage slips